HeinrichHartmann/Statistics-for-Engineers/README.md

 ## Events

+Sign-up to the [mailing list](https://forms.gle/LHNeZ4F3q5rpTo7A9), to get notified about upcoming Statistics for Engieners events.

 This workshop has been held in at a number of events in slightly different forms.

 * 2019-10-02 [SRECon19](https://www.usenix.org/conference/srecon19emea/presentation/hartmann-statistics), Dublin, Ireland